-You may have already seen the iconic haka before an All Blacks rugby game, adored beautiful Maori carvings and tattoos or heard about the nose to nose hongi greeting.
+Maori culture can be seen everywhere in New Zealand - you may have already seen the iconic haka before an All Blacks rugby game, adored beautiful Maori carvings and tattoos or heard about the nose to nose hongi greeting.

 80 mio years after the separation from the ancient Gondwana continent, New Zealand was finally discovered and populated by the courageous Polynesian tribes who later became known as Maori (“Maori” is simply the word for “normal”, as opposed to spirits or gods).
 Thanks to them, New Zealand now has a unique Pacific identity.